jetstack/navigator/README.md

 ## Design

-As well as following "the operator model", Navigator additionally introduces the concept of 'Pilots' - small 'nanny' processes that run alongside each pod in your application deployment.
+As well as following "the operator model", Navigator additionally introduces the concept of 'Pilots' - small 'nanny' processes that run inside each pod in your application deployment.
 These Pilots are responsible for managing the lifecycle of your underlying application process (e.g. an Elasticsearch JVM process) and periodically report state information about the individual node